loosolab/UROPA/docs_rst/output.rst

 --------------------------------
 UROPA annotation with multiple queries and default priority results in at least three output tables.
 Those are the Uropa_AllHits, Uropa_FinalHits, and Uropa_BestperQuery_Hits.
-If the *-r* parameter is added in the command line call, there will the additional output Uropa_Reformatted_HitsperPeak file.
+If the ``-r`` parameter is added in the command line call, there will the additional output Uropa_Reformatted_HitsperPeak file.
-Furthermore, if the *-s* parameter is also added, there will be another additional output: Uropa_Summary.
+Furthermore, if the ``-s`` parameter is also added, there will be another additional output: Uropa_Summary.
 With a configuration as followed, a cut out of all generated output files will look as presented in Tables 3 to 6 and Figure 1.
 Peak and annotation files are further described in the :doc:`/uropa-example` section.

 The UROPA annotation process for multiple queries can run into one more case as described for one query:

-- **Case 1 to 3** as described above
+- **Case 1 to 3** as described for one query.

 - **Case 4**: There are valid annotations for multiple queries -> all valid annotations will be given in the AllHits, the best annotation (smallest distance across all queries) will be presented in the FinalHits.
+Additionally, the best annotation per query will be displayed in the BestperQuery_Hits output.

 .. code:: json